SGM Herbert A. Friedman (Ret.)

 Two Types of Portable Radio Dropped on or floated into Vietnam

 During the long years that the United States of America aided the Republic of Vietnam in the battle to retain its independence, a number of Allied radio stations broadcast to Vietnam.
 The Ministry of Defense in Saigon operated the Voice of Freedom with transmitters in Hue.
-The Americans provided financial, technical and advisory assistance to the Vietnamese broadcasters.
+The Americans provided financial, technical, and advisory assistance to the Vietnamese broadcasters.
 Some other stations broadcasting to the Vietnamese were Radio Saigon, the Voice of America, and the British Broadcasting Corporation.
-In order to facilitate the listening of the programs, thousands of small transistor radios were dropped over North Vietnam or floated ashore from the Gulf of Tonkin.
+To facilitate the listening of the programs, thousands of small transistor radios were dropped over North Vietnam or floated ashore from the Gulf of Tonkin.
 They were preset to Allied radio stations.

 Another method for floating a propaganda radio ashore was quite complicated and used both floats and balloons to accomplish the mission.
 Two J-100 weather balloons were attached by a string to a chemical fuse.
 The fuse was attached by a string to a piece of wood.
 The radio was attached above the fuse.
 The duration of the fuse was measured in hours.
 The US Navy launched the whole package into the ocean where it was blown to the North Vietnamese shoreline.
 It would bounce along the beach until the wood was lodged and acted as an anchor.
 Eventually the fuse would burn through releasing the two balloons with the radio.
 Released from the wood anchor, the balloon rapidly rose.
 Eventually, one would burst from expansion, and the other, being incapable of lifting the radio would settle down until the radio came gently to rest on the ground.
 The following morning, there would be balloons in the sky or all along the populated coastline anchored by the radios.
 The Vietnamese would be drawn to the balloon out of curiosity and thus find the radio.